banditto9/addon-wallabag/wallabag/DOCS.md

 The same is true when setting a reverse proxy. `app_url` must be set with the https address of the reverse proxy.

-## Changelog & Releases

-This repository keeps a change log using [GitHub's releases][releases] functionality.
-The format of the log is based on
-[Keep a Changelog][keepchangelog].

-Releases are based on [Semantic Versioning][semver], and use the format of `MAJOR.MINOR.PATCH`.
-In a nutshell, the version will be incremented based on the following:

-- `MAJOR`: Incompatible or major changes.
-- `MINOR`: Backwards-compatible new features and enhancements.
-- `PATCH`: Backwards-compatible bugfixes and package updates.

-## Support

-Got questions?

-You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
-- The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
-- The Home Assistant [Community Forum][forum].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also [open an issue here][issue] GitHub.

 ## Authors & contributors